inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

   template has a missing element if the user tries to print the report or open it in the composer.
-* :guilabel:`Use custom organisation logo`: This option is used to determine a custom logo that will be used as organisation logo in the pdf of your impact scenario project.
+* :guilabel:`Use custom organisation logo`: This option is used to determine the custom logo that will be used as an organisational logo in the PDF of your impact scenario project.
 If this option is disabled, |project_name| will use the default organisation logo.
   See :ref:`toolbar_reports` in the |project_name| User's Manual for more